Small Business Retirement Plans in Salem, OR

 401(k) Plans

-401(k)s are available to firms of any size, and are highly adaptable.
-Employees may postpone their salary as contributions, and employers can make annual contributions.
+401(k)s are available to corporations of any size, and are highly tailorable.
+Employees may defer their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-- Higher Contribution Limits: For the current year, employees can contribute up to $$23k, with an additional $$7.5k catch-up contribution for those aged 50 and older.
+• Higher Contribution Limits: For this year, employees can contribute up to $23,000, with an additional $$7.5k catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Choose a provider that offers multiple investment options, administrative services, and employee education.
+• Choose a Plan Provider: Choose a provider that offers multiple investment opportunities, management assistance, and employee education.

 Individual 401(k)

-Also known as a i401(k), this plan is designed to offer the same benefits as a traditional 401(k), but for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.
+Designed to offer the same benefits as a traditional 401(k), this plan is also known as a Solo 401(k).
+It is ideal for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with a range of investment options and reduced fees.
+• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Seek out providers with a range of investment options and minimal fees.

 Profit Sharing Plans